Send the link below via email or IMCopy

 How is the window's shape important to the composition?
 With what is the shape usually associated?
 What else stands out about the window?

-What is the mostly hidden object beyond the trees?
+What is the obscured object beyond the trees?